-Decker enters his fourth season with the Wildcats in 2018.
+Nick Decker enters his sixth season as Director of Football Operations for the Wildcats in 2019.

 In his role at Davidson, Decker is responsible for the day-to-day operation of the football office, the coordination of team travel, assist with football camps and clinics and acts as a liaison to all university departments.